 Table of ContentsWhat is an Air Waybill?How is an Air Waybill Used?Academic Research for Airway Bill

 An Airway Bill, also known as an "airway consignment note", is a non-negotiable (cannot be transferred to others for value) document identifying goods being shipped with an international airline (carrier).
 It is a receipt issued by a carrier to a shipper that evidences a contract between a shipper and a carrier to transport goods via air travel.
 Airway bills are regulated by the International Air Transport Association (IATA).

 - Note: The airway bill is different from a standard Bill of Lading, used in other types of carrier contract.
 Unlike a bill of lading, the airway bill is not a document of title (document demonstrating ownership of the named goods) and is not negotiable.

-A Little More on What is an Air Waybill
+How is an Air Waybill Used?

 The airway bill is assigned an eleven-digit number or code - identification number of the air transport company (3 digits) and the shipping code (8 digits).
 The shipper can use this code to reference the shipment when checking its status or making additional bookings.
 The airway bill must also contain the following information:

 - The identification of carrier(s), dispatch from the airport, and the entire route of transport,